 Org Chart Settings - Configure the org chart webpart that will be available from the profile update page for users.

 With Directory Collections, different settings can be applied to specific audiences of users.
-In hybrid and on-premises environments, Collections are defined by either organizational unit (default), or attribute value (by request).
+In hybrid and environments, Collections are defined by either organizational unit (default), or attribute value (by request).
 In online environments, Collections can only be attribute-based.

 Collections settings can be accessed from the Collections tab in the navigation pane.